Welcome to the Simmons-Bond Inn Bed & Breakfast

 There was a time not so long ago when if you asked someone if they expected to live to be one hundred years old, they would probably laugh at the thought.
 In 1940, for example, there were only 3,700 Americans aged one hundred or older.
 By 1990, that figure passed 60,000, and will soon exceed 100,000!
 We use the term "centenarian" to describe anyone who passes one hundred birthdays or more, and almost eighty per cent of them are female.
 But the lady in this story is not a person.
 We attach a feminine persona to cars and ships, but the grand dame I speak of is a house.
 Not just any house, of course.
 She is a twenty room, Greek revival, Queen Anne, Victorian masterpiece.

-Now known as Simmons-Bond Inn Bed & Breakfast, the mansion was constructed in 1903 by architect E. Levi Prater, who went on to design many of the beautiful homes in Gainesville and Athens, Georgia.
+Now known as Simmons-Bond Inn Bed & Breakfast, the boutique hotel mansion was constructed in 1903 by architect E. Levi Prater, who went on to design many of the beautiful homes in Gainesville and Athens, Georgia.
 James B. Simmons, a successful lumberman and furniture maker in Toccoa, wanted to build a mansion outside of town for his wife, Mrs. Antoinette Mosely Simmons, and so commissioned Mr. Prater to draw up the plans.
 But upon announcing his intentions to his wife, she told him she would not consider moving out of town.
 She was, after all, very active in the Literary Club, the Garden Club, the Adelphians, and the First Methodist church.

 The plans having already been purchased, Mr. Simmons decided to squeeze the mansion onto a 100' x 100' city lot, taking almost every inch of it.
 Little else is known of Mr. Simmons, but his legacy lives on in the gorgeous quarter-sawn oak panels that line the main floor of the house to this day.
 The heavy oak pocket doors, flooring, pillars, and grand staircase are the hallmarks of a lumberman's home.
 The carved oak newel post, dental work, and the nine fireplaces speak not only of his wealth and success, but of his love for wood.